adrianwedd/adrianwedd.github.io/docs/DEBUGGING.md

 4. Check the terminal output for errors and iterate until the command succeeds.

 Running scripts locally mirrors the CI environment and helps isolate issues before pushing commits.

+## Continuous Integration

+The `Build & Deploy Site` workflow executes `npm test` on every push.
+The integration tests mock failures from GitHub and OpenAI to verify that the automation scripts log errors and keep running.
+Any failing test will stop the workflow and block deployment.